spacejam/seaslug/README.md

 ##### puke does not aim to excel at

-* data structures
+* building your own data structures
+* intensive numerical processing
-* CLI applications
+* short-lived CLI applications
 * embedded programming

 ##### ideas that may or may not lead to puke